codio-content/ThinkDS/.guides/content/persistence-exercise-11.md

 At this point you have the information you need to make a web search index that stores results in a Redis database.

-Now run `ant JedisIndexTest`.
+{Check It!|assessment}(test-3509169483)
 It should fail, because you have some work to do!

 `JedisIndexTest` tests these methods: